sanity-io/sanity/packages/@sanity/imagetool/README.md

-# The all awesome Image tool used in sanity
+# The image tool used in sanity

 ## Getting started